-An extension of the wire study is a closed loop placed in a uniform magnetic field and through which a current circulates; two equal, parallel and opposite magnetic forces will be generated at this loop, since those are separated by the loop’s width, a moment (i.e., a torque) will be developed on the loop to create a rotational motion.
-This is indeed the principle of operation of an electric motor, where the input is the electric current; the magnetic field is already generated by a magnet embedded in the body of the motor, the output is simply a mechanical torque used to rotate a disk, fan or turbine.
+An extension of the wire study is a closed loop placed in a uniform magnetic field through which a current circulates; two equal, parallel, and opposite magnetic forces will be generated at this loop.
+Since they are separated by the loop’s width, a moment (i.e., a “torque”) will be developed on the loop to create a rotational motion.
+This is the principle of an “electric motor”, where the input is the electric current; the magnetic field is already generated by a magnet embedded in the body of the motor, and the output is simply a mechanical torque used to rotate a disk, fan, or turbine.

-The magnetic flux
+The Magnetic Flux